Funding opportunity

 • research consumables

-• if required, up to £500,000 start-up costs for routine equipment (items over £10,000 that constitute normal elements of a well-founded laboratory).
-All items will have to be fully justified at the full application stage and may not include generic departmental equipment
+• up to £500,000 start-up costs for routine equipment (items over £10,000 that constitute normal elements of a well-founded laboratory), if required.
+All items will have to be fully justified and may not include generic departmental equipment.
+Routine equipment will be funded at 80% FEC

-• by exception and with the permission of MRC head office, mid-range or large equipment critical to establish platforms or facilities.
-However, it is anticipated for most mid-range equipment MRC CoREs will apply to the MRC annual mid-range equipment opportunity in competition with the wider community
+• mid-range or large equipment critical to establish platforms or facilities, funded at 100% of the requested costs, if requested and accepted at the outline application stage.
+For other mid-range equipment MRC CoREs must apply to the MRC annual mid-range equipment opportunity in competition with the wider community

 • travel costs